khmarwa/web/RAEDME.md

 # Project: ISSUE Detection from Text

 ## IssueModelService
-This is a web service created with django Framework to consume a sentiment model classification and a rasa nlu model
+This is a web service created with django Framework to consume a issue model classification and a rasa nlu model
-   * The sentiment model classification classify short texts into positive, negative and neutral sentiment
+   * The sentiment model classification classify short texts into ISSUE or NOT_ISSUE
    * The rasa nlu model classify short texts into many intents

 ### Install dependencies